Vitamin B5 (Pantothenic Acid): Benefits, Sources, and Daily Needs

 -

-Grains: Whole-grain bread, cereals (though milling may reduce B5 content by up to 75%)
+Grains: Whole-grain bread, cereals (processing may reduce content by 75%)

 -